sarrab/LingoRank_Team_Swisscom/README.md

 ## Methodology
 1. Define adequately our problem and thhink how to model it:
-      ** Do some search on the topic
+   - Do some search on the topic
-      ** Find and read related articles
+   - Find and read related articles
-      ** find out how to solve the problem : Classification,Regression ...
+   - Find out how to solve the problem : Classification,Regression ...

 2. Gather Data
 3. Build the model